-In this post I’m going to answering a really popular question, which is: do I think gut directed hypnotherapy or the low fodmap diet works best for managing IBS?
+In this post I’m going to answer a really popular question: Is hypnotherapy or the low FODMAP diet better for managing IBS?

-Now, yes I’m a little biased being a psychotherapist, but I’m going to talk you through the research study comparing these two approaches, and share first-hand experiences from my clients who have tried both.
+As a psychotherapist, I’m going to talk you through the research study comparing these two approaches.
+I’ll also share first-hand experiences from my clients who have tried both.

 So let’s get started.